MirayDurgun/MirayDurgun/README.md

 <div>
-🔭 I’m currently working on .Net Web Development and other programming languages<br>
-📫 How to reach me miraydurgun67@gmail.com<br>
-⚡ Fun fact :Food and Music
-  🎵 are the reasons to live.<br><br>

   I'm a Junior .Net Developer with a passion for music and exploring new places.
 I believe in continuous self-improvement and strive to enhance my skills in the field of software development.

 ## 🎶 Music Enthusiast

 Music is my ultimate source of inspiration and relaxation.
 Whenever I'm not coding, you can probably find me with a pair of headphones, lost in the world of melodies.
- ## 📚 Reading books is my escape.

   ## 💻 Coding Journey

 Coding is not just a job for me; it's a journey of continuous learning and growth.